 I'm an Assistant Professor of Economics at the University of New Mexico and an Affiliated Research Faculty of the National Institute for Risk and Resilience at the University of Oklahoma.

 Prior to coming to UNM, I completed a one-year postdoc at the University of Oklahoma where I studied the externalities of hydropower production on the Colorado River.

-Some specific topics that I study include: indirect health effects of invasive species, urban afforestation/deforestation and health, wildfire smoke health effects and costs, occupational hazard costs of uranium mining, hydropower externalities, LED light at night externalities, and the indirect health impacts of air pollution that occur in coupled human and natural systems.
+Some specific topics that I study include: indirect health effects of invasive species, urban afforestation/deforestation and health, wildfire smoke health effects and costs, occupational hazard costs of uranium mining, hydropower externalities, LED light at night externalities, water quality and health, and tradeoffs between water use in arid climates and health.

 Two methods I primarily use in my work are: (i) modern causal inference econometric techniques, and; (ii) theoretical dynamic optimization models and numerical simulations.
 For (i), I exploit instances of natural or quasi-experiments using modern applied econometrics to credibly investigate relationships between nature, human health, and well-being.
 For (ii), I construct and numerically simulate bioeconomic-health models of coupled human and natural systems to dynamically study optimal environmental and natural resource management in the presence of human health externalities.
 Hence, I employ both dynamic economic models and applied microeconometrics in my research.

 Invasive Species Management and Economic Impacts

 Water Quality, Availability, and Health